vignesh14052002/KnowledgeBase/knowledge_base/AI/GithubCopilot/Prompts/CodeReview.md

 11. Risk Assessment: Identify potential risks in the code and propose mitigation strategies.
 12. Performance Enhancements: Suggest optimizations or alternative approaches that could improve the script's performance.

-Provide detailed feedback and specific suggestions for improvement in each of the areas mentioned above.
 Your goal is to ensure the script is robust, efficient, and maintainable.
-Focus more on pointing out issues instead of giving appreciation, if you need more information about the code, feel free to ask for it.
+No need to give any kind of Appreciation, Focus only on pointing out issues and giving suggestions to improve them, if you need more information about the code, feel free to ask for it.
 ```